Industrial Sponsorship of Research

 Faculty Consulting to Sponsor

-The Principal Investigator (and others, as appropriate) may serve as consultant to the sponsor under a separate agreement that is consistent with University’s policy on consulting.
-(See University Policy on Financial Conflict of Interest and Conflict of Commitment in Research)
+The Principal Investigator (and others, as appropriate) may serve as consultant to the sponsor under a separate agreement that is consistent with University’s policy on Conflict of Commitment, provided that financial interests are reported to the University pursuant to the University’s policy on Financial Conflict of Interest.